londonjones4189/Assignment6/res/DESIGN-README.txt

 - The program uses an MVC design pattern.

-- The model.model is represented by the model.model interface, and is implemented by the model. model.model.ModelImpl class.
+- The model.model is represented by the model.model interface, and is implemented by the model. model.ModelImpl class.

-- The model.model.model.ModelImpl works the model.model.IPortfolio interface and the model.model.Stock interface
+- The model.model.ModelImpl works the model.IPortfolio interface and the model.Stock interface
  manage the program's data.

-- IPorfolio is implemented by model.model.model.Portfolio and contains info about:
+- IPorfolio is implemented by model.model.Portfolio and contains info about:
     - the portfolio's name
     - stocks
     - and number of shares per stock.

-- model.model.Stock is implemented by model.model.model.SingleStock, and contains info about:
+- model.Stock is implemented by model.model.SingleStock, and contains info about:
     - the stock's ticker
     - a list of string containing info
     - about the stock's value on all dates available

-- The controller.controller is represented by the controller.controller interface. and is implemented by controller.controller.controller.ControllerImpl.
+- The controller.controller is represented by the controller.controller interface. and is implemented by controller.controller.ControllerImpl.
 - It uses the model and the view to manage the flow of the program

-- The view.view is represented by the view.view interface and is implemented by the view.view.view.ViewImpl.
+- The view.view is represented by the view.view interface and is implemented by the view.view.ViewImpl.
 - It receives data from the model and prints out a text-based interface to the console accordingly.